 Visit Site settings > Fonts tab, delete the variable font, and reupload the variable font file.
 Then, you should be able to add font variations when you open your site in the Designer!

-I selected a variable font through the Google Fonts integration, but font variations aren’t available.
+I selected a variable font through the Google Fonts or Adobe Fonts integration, but font variations aren’t available.
 How can I add font variations?

-Font variations aren’t available for use through the Google Fonts integration at this time.
-You can download fonts from Google Fonts and upload them as custom fonts in Site settings > Fonts tab to use font variations with Google Fonts.
+Font variations aren’t available for use through the Google Fonts or Adobe Fonts integrations at this time.
+You can download or license fonts from font integrations and upload them as custom fonts in Site settings > Fonts tab to use font variations.
 Learn more about custom fonts.

 I uploaded a variable font before the font was updated with new font variation axes.
 How can I add font variations on the new axes?